 RAS are a family of genes whose mutations are implicated in a variety of different cancers.
 Despite their ubiquitous oncogenic activity, no effective anti-RAS therapies exist today.
 Prior work by us had shown that a class of scaffold proteins bind to mutated forms of RAS proteins.
 In cancer this interaction moderates RAS signaling and triggers cytotoxic signalling and leads to cell death.
 We are currently working in collaboration with a biotech start-up company plan to develop drugs that mimic the activity of these scaffold proteins as an innovative approach to target RAS-driven cancers.
 The results will offer a novel cancer treatment option to patients that do not respond to current standards of care.

 Related publications from the lab: Lilja et al., (2017), Nat.
 Cell Bio.

 Embryonic stem cells actively shape their microenvironment and dynamically alter their own state to form organized tissue patterns.
 Cancer cells bear resemblance to stem cells in their plasticity and ability to adapt to new tissue compositions during metastasis.
 In contrast, this fundamental property is lost in differentiated cells, which stably maintain their committed state, guided by pre-existing tissue architecture.
 In collaboration with the Wickström and Mäkitie groups we have launched an exciting new dimension to our research to understand which factors allow cancer cells to bypass established cell-state and tissue barriers, and to explore the possibility to drive cancerous, stem-like states towards normal morphogenesis to limit disease progression.

-Our projects have received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme, the Academy of Finland, the Cancer Society of Finland and the Sigrid Juselius Foundation.
+Our projects have received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme, the Academy of Finland, the Finnish Cancer Foundation and the Sigrid Juselius Foundation.